by John Salt - Last Updated August 2021

 A Turbine RC helicopter is certainly a very realistic goal.

-Other than the complexities of the

-(which really is not that complicated), if you are mechanically inclined and have mastered nitro, gas, or even larger electric powered RC helicopters, a turbine RC heli can certainly be the next logical step.
+Other than the complexities of the turbine engine (which really is not that complicated), if you are mechanically inclined and are comfortable flying & maintaining a large nitro, gas, or electric powered RC helicopter, a turbine RC heli can certainly be the next logical and doable step.

-Good quality model turbine engines if properly cared for should run at least 50-70 hours between services – that is 300-420 ten minute flights – a lot of flying.
+Good quality model turbine engines if properly cared for should run at least 50-70 hours between services.
+That is 300-420 ten minute flights – a lot of flying.

 So much has to do with how you treat your turbine engine, but RC helis are generally not running these little beasties at full power and this saves both bearings and fuel.
 For example, during a normal flight, my Wren MW-54 two stage heli engine is usually spinning not much more than 100,000 RPM, and I have my maximum RPM limit set to 130,000.

-That said, even at lower power levels, turbines are still thirsty, generally consuming at least 100 ml of fuel per minute.
+That said, even at lower power levels, turbines are thirsty, generally consuming at least 100 ml of fuel per minute.

 You also have to use small quantities of propane, butane, or a propane/isobutane mix (high performance camp fuel such as Coleman Powermax fuel for example) when starting the turbine (unless you have a "kerostart" system), but these costs are minimal.

 The Bergen Intrepid here takes about 1.2 liters of fuel per fill and that gives a good 10 minute flight with a couple minutes of reserve.
 Jet A fuel where I live is about a $1.70 a liter so that is certainly less costly per flight than a big thirsty 90 size nitro engine, but is more than gas (both in cost per L and consumption rates).

 Also notice the CO2 fire extinguisher which is a MANDATORY safety item you need at all times with any turbine powered RC model in case of fire.

 So - operating costs are in the same ball park as large nitro or gas models – assuming you don’t crash regularly and have to replace turbine engines on a monthly basis (the engine is the single most expensive component on the bird usually making up for about 75% of the cost).

 There is one last point to consider when you are wondering if a turbine RC helicopter is for you.
 Perhaps you stumbled upon this site looking for RC turbine jet information or are thinking a turbine RC jet is a better choice.

 This goes right back to the point I made above about bad pilots.
-I know my flying skills are probably not good enough to fly a turbine jet, but I do know they are good enough to fly a turbine heli.
+I know my flying skills are not good enough to fly a turbine jet, but I do know they are good enough to fly a turbine heli.
 You must also evaluate your own skill level (flying skills & technical skills) before deciding if you are ready for this next fun step.

-, and you have to do a little sole searching within yourself knowing full well it is not a question of if it will crash, but rather when it will crash.
-Perhaps that fear is what will keep your turbine RC helicopter safe for many years to come.
+Just remember however, crashing is part of this hobby , and you have to do a little sole searching within yourself knowing full well it's likely not a question of if it will crash, but rather when it will crash.
+Perhaps that fear is what will keep you from "overflying" your skill level, and keep your turbine RC helicopter safe for many years to come.